Robert J. Cabral Station: History

 The station exterior was updated in early 2010 with improvements to the parking lot and landscaping, including added handicapped parking.

 When originally constructed, the track closest to the Cabral Station platform was a dead-end tail track.
 This layout made it impossible for San Joaquins trains to stop at the platform.
 Instead, passengers loaded from the Weber Road grade crossing.
 In 2015, the platform track was extended north and tied back into the mainline, allowing Amtrak trains to serve the station platform.

 Connections

-San Joaquin Regional Transit District (RTD) Express route 44, a bus rapid transit service stops at the station, offering service every 20 to 30 minutes to the Downtown Transit Center and Union Transfer Station, major hubs for the RTD bus system.
-The Downtown Transit Center is also located five blocks (0.5 mi) west of the station.
+San Joaquin Regional Transit District (RTD) Express route 44, a bus rapid transit service, stops at the station every 20 to 30 minutes to the Downtown Transit Center and to the Union Transfer Station, major hubs for the RTD bus system.
+The Downtown Transit Center at 421 E. Weber Avenue is located five blocks (0.5 mi) west of the station.

-Two Amtrak Thruway routes serve this station.
+Two Amtrak Thruway routes serve this station daily.
 Route 3 buses connects passengers to the other station in Stockton, Sacramento, Chico and Redding.
-At this station, Route 6 connects passengers to San Jose using ACE trains.
+Route 6 connects passengers to San Jose and points in between using ACE trains.